Max Verstappen’s Red Bull team to snub Sky interviews after perceived title dig

 Verstappen refused to address the broadcaster when he put his Red Bull on pole position for Sunday’s race after he was made aware of Sky Sports’ pit-lane reporter Ted Kravitz saying Lewis Hamilton was last year “robbed” of an eighth world championship.

-But PA understands the entire team will now subject Sky to a boycott after growing increasingly frustrated with its coverage.
+But the entire team – including Christian Horner – will now subject Sky to a boycott after growing increasingly frustrated with its coverage.

 Hamilton finished runner-up to Verstappen at last weekend’s United States Grand Prix in Austin after he was passed by the Red Bull driver with six laps remaining.